Aaronius/hyper-cat/README.md

       rainbowMaxAlpha: 1,
       // Whether audio should play while typing.
       audioEnabled: true,
-      // Whether the cat is always active instead of only on keystroke.
+      // Whether the cat is always active instead of only while typing.
       alwaysActive: false
     }
     ...